Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 The guidelines shall apply to remuneration of the CEO and the other senior executives.
 Bufab strives to offer an overall compensation package capable of attracting and retaining qualified employees.
 The overall compensation package can comprise the components listed below.

 Fixed salary shall be competitive and shall reflect the responsibilities required by the position.
 The fixed salary shall be reviewed on an annual basis.
-The variable salary may generally not exceed 50 per cent of fixed salary.
-The variable salary component shall be based on predetermined targets linked to Bufab's financial performance and shall be reviewed on an annual basis.
+The variable cash salary may not exceed 50 per cent of fixed salary.
+The variable remunerations shall be linked to predetermined and measureable performance criteria, aimed at promoting the company's long-term value creation and shall be reviewed on an annual basis.

 The Board shall conduct an annual evaluation regarding whether or not to propose the Annual General Meeting to adopt a long-term share based incentive program for senior executives and possible other employees.